AnitMariaJoseph/REALM/README.md

 •	Contact us :This page gives the user a chance to provide feedback about the dealing and the website in general.
 It will also include the necessary contact details of the firm.
 PRELIMINARY DESIGN:
 This website will be created and designed using HTML, CSS and JavaScript.
+SUMMARY
+This project deals with a real estate website called REALM.
+It is built with the help of HTML, CSS, and JavaScript.
+It consists of four pages, which contains forms, tables, images, links and so on.
+JavaScript is used for calling up the sign in form in the home page and to display an alert box in the help page.
+CSS is used widely to format the HTML elements and bring them in an order and to maintain consistency.
+A video, is also embedded from YouTube, showing the interior of a house.
+Also JavaScript function is used to make an automatic slideshow which repeats after a fixed time interval.
+Also the realtor page has a repeating background picture and services page has separate section for both buying and selling.